Great work systems sustain workplace health

 Second, you need to require every work team leader and process owner to practice personal kaizen.
 In other words, use process improvement tools on essentially a daily basis.
 Doing so is the optimum way to take the waste out, and increase the value, of the processes they are responsible for.

-Why was the ‘Personal Kaizen Operational Excellence®’ certificate approach created?
+Why did I create the 'Personal Kaizen Operational Excellence®' certificate?

 I created the 'Personal Kaizen Operational Excellence®' certificate approach for two reasons.
 First, I wanted to share a process with others that had worked for me as a plant manager.
 Second, I have grown weary of watching people chase fads.
 I was tired of hearing the frustrations of those who have tried to put improvement systems in place and struggled to sustain them.